k1ch3r/vitePressOca/errors.md

 # Error Handling

+While many issues in software development can be caught by IDEs during coding or by compilers during compilation, certain problems only surface **during runtime**.
+Effective error handling is crucial in managing these scenarios to ensure robustness and reliability in software applications.
+This page focuses on fundamental concepts provided by Java to address such *runtime-errors*.

 ## Terminology

 Java error handling is based on a class hierarchy.
 The superclass of all the error and exception classes is